-3. Type 2 Tree Removal Permit: A type 2 tree removal permit may be approved by the Urban Forester if the type 1 tree removal approval standards cannot be met.
-The type 2 process is more discretionary than the type 1 process and may consider a range of options for approving, approving with conditions, or denying a tree removal permit application.
+- 3. Type 2 Tree Removal Permit: A type 2 tree removal permit may be approved by the Urban Forester if the type 1 tree removal approval standards cannot be met.
+The type 2 process is more discretionary than the type 1 process and may consider a range of options for approving, approving with conditions, or denying a tree removal permit application. - a.

-a.
 Review criteria: The City encourages retention of healthy private trees where practical alternatives to removal exist, and where those alternatives meet the owner's objectives for reasonable use and enjoyment of the property.
 Factors are considered to ensure that significant adverse impacts are avoided or mitigated, weighing the broader economic, ecological, and community concerns.
 These decisions are fact-specific and are made on a case-by-case basis.
 The City will not issue a type 2 permit for the removal of a healthy, functioning tree without a demonstration by the applicant that extraordinary circumstances exist.
 Maintenance or the replacement of pavement, removal of tree litter, or other minor inconveniences do not constitute extraordinary circumstances.
 Decisions regarding removal of healthy, functioning trees are fact-specific and are made on a case-by-case basis by the Urban Forester.
-In determining whether extraordinary circumstances exist that warrant the major pruning or removal of a healthy tree, the Urban Forester will consider:

-(1) Whether the species of tree is appropriate for its location;

-(2) Whether the species of tree is an invasive species;

-(3) Whether the crown, stem, or root growth has developed in a manner that would prevent continued healthy growth or is negatively impacting other trees;

-(4) Whether maintenance of the tree creates an unreasonable burden for the property owner; and

-(5) Whether the removal will significantly affect public safety or neighborhood character based on the following:

-(a) The age, size, form, species, general condition, pruning history and any unique qualities or attributes of the trees;

-(b) The cumulative impacts of current and prior tree removals in the area; and b.
+In determining whether extraordinary circumstances exist that warrant the major pruning or removal of a healthy tree, the Urban Forester will consider: - (1) Whether the species of tree is appropriate for its location; - (2) Whether the species of tree is an invasive species; - (3) Whether the crown, stem, or root growth has developed in a manner that would prevent continued healthy growth or is negatively impacting other trees; - (4) Whether maintenance of the tree creates an unreasonable burden for the property owner; and - (5) Whether the removal will significantly affect public safety or neighborhood character based on the following: - (a) The age, size, form, species, general condition, pruning history and any unique qualities or attributes of the trees; - (b) The cumulative impacts of current and prior tree removals in the area; and - (c) When the tree is associated with a grove, whether removal of the tree will have a significant adverse impact on the viability of other trees or make other trees considerably more vulnerable to windthrow.

+b.
 Approval Standards: The Urban Forester will at a minimum condition the removal of tree based on MMC 16.32.042 I.2.a.(3) and the Urban Forester will condition the removal of each tree upon the planting of additional replacement tree(s) as outlined in Table 16.32.042.I.3.b: